becker63/home-network/notes.md

 # TODO:

+### extras
-### add a tool to look for TODO: comments in source and aggregate them
+  * add a tool to look for TODO: comments in source and aggregate them
+  * typed helper to generate labels, lable name = deployment_varirableName.tostring

 ### 0. learn more about crossplane
   * will procedural steps be reconciled?